 - Keep the lid on.
 It is important to retain the heat when making a slow cooker meal, so avoid taking off the lid.
 Only remove the lid to stir or check for doneness.

 - Use a food thermometer.
 The only way to know for sure that your food is safe to eat is with a food thermometer.
-Consult the Is My Food Safe? app or an internal temperature guide to determine the proper internal temperature.
+Use a food thermometer to make sure the food has reached the proper internal temperature.